 Just like Netflix, Lego eventually realized that its physical products would not interest customers for eternity.
 In 2004, this toy company was near the edge of bankruptcy.
 With this sensible yet disastrous outcome on the verge, Lego restructured its entire business through change management.

 The business started with implementing digital transformation.
-Instead of putting their entire focus on physical toy products, Lego increased its concentration on uniting the physical and virtual augmented reality (AR) experiences.
+Instead of putting its entire focus on physical toy products, Lego increased its concentration on uniting the physical and virtual augmented reality (AR) experiences.
 By 2015, Lego surpassed Ferrari as the world's most influential brand.

 Lego, with its reconstructed business, devoted a book about its revival - Brick by Brick: How Lego Rewrote the Rules of Innovation.
 This revival inspired companies like Google, Adidas, and Sony.
 By finding additional sources of profit, LEGO has transformed its business and has kept up with the requirements of its target audience today.